She-Codes-Now/Intro-to-Node-Part-1/README.md

 npm install
 ```

-(4) Start the server by opening the "server.js" file and clickign the "Run" button
+(4) Start the server by opening the "server.js" file and clicking the "Run" button

 # Copy and Paste Code to follow along with (in router/main.js)